Death or Glory (song)

-"Death or Glory" is a song by the English punk rock band the Clash featured on their 1979 album London Calling.
+"Death or Glory" is a song by the English rock band the Clash featured on their third studio album London Calling (1979).
 The song was written by Joe Strummer and Mick Jones and features Strummer on lead vocals.
 The song was written about the previous generation of rock stars who swore that they would die before growing old.

 "Death or Glory" was covered by the American punk rock band Social Distortion on the Lords of Dogtown soundtrack.
 Dave Smalley also covered the song for the 1999 album City Rockers, a tribute to the Clash.
-"Death or Glory" is also part of the soundtrack of the video games Skate It and Skate 2.
+"Death or Glory" is also part of the soundtrack of the video games Skate It (2008) and Skate 2 (2009).

 Background

 Joe Strummer originally worked out the tune for "Death or Glory" on the piano.
 He took inspiration from "As Time Goes By", a song featured in the film Casablanca that Strummer expressed his fondness for to director David Mingay during the filming of Rude Boy.
 While the band was recording "Death or Glory", their producer Guy Stevens came into the studio and started throwing chairs around at the back wall in front of CBS record executives.